 Fred’s Yuletide Escape: this serial appeared on the blog for December 2013.
 It’s in ten parts and created a raft of ideas that I’ve picked up for later developments in the series.
 Start with the first episode and click the forward arrow right at the bottom of the post, after the Comments, for the next in the sequence.

-Castle Marsh Yuletide Narrathon 2014: I haven’t decided whether Willoughby takes up Fred’s invitation in his Yuletide Escape straight away or whether this is one year later.
-It’s the fact that Fred and Kira are looking for a Steward that may force the timing!
+Castle Marsh Yuletide Narrathon 2014: This appeared on the website in 2014, but shifted in the timeline for the series to a year or two later.
 These are four stories (one in two parts), based on well-known seasonal stories, that Willoughby has translated so as to be suitable for his audience.
 There’s also a postscript as Fred says goodbye to Willoughby afterwards.
 Again, connect between the stories using the forward arrow at the bottom of the post, after the Comments.
-This will probably be incorporated into book 7.
+This is now incorporated into book 7, Willoughby the Narrator.